 A diagnosis of lung cancer presents many complex decisions for obtaining the best and most effective treatment.
 At Doylestown Hospital, we offer patients state-of-the-art therapies with the added convenience and comfort of receiving treatment and follow-up care close to home.
 Patients with lung cancer of all types and at all stages receive excellent care at Doylestown Hospital or the Health and Wellness Center in Warrington, PA.
-In addition, as a member of the Penn Cancer Network, our patients have access to highly specialized treatment options and direct referral to innovative research and clinical trials for lung cancer not available anywhere else in the Philadelphia region.
+In addition, as a member of Jefferson’s Sidney Kimmel Cancer Network, our patients have access to highly specialized treatment options and direct referral to innovative research and clinical trials for lung cancer not available anywhere else in the Philadelphia region.

 Leading-Edge Treatment Options for Lung Cancer

 At the Cancer Institute of Doylestown Hospital, our multidisciplinary team of specialists provides patients and their families with compassionate and individualized care using comprehensive and leading-edge treatment options.
 Our doctors utilize multi-modality care plans to treat lung cancer and reduce any unwanted side effects.

 There are two major forms of lung cancer, small-cell-lung-cancer (SCLC) and non-small-cell-lung-cancer (NSCLC).
 The most common form is NSCLC, accounting for approximately 85 to 90 percent of all people with lung cancer.
 Treatment approaches are tailored to each patient’s individual needs.